PopovVladimirY/ble-soil-sensor-client/readme.md

 This BLE client is a part of a bigger project including wireless sensors.
 It is sanning continuously for sensors ready to provide data, reading it and printitng into console.

+- Read soil moisture sensor stats as a single structure: wakeup count, temperature, air pressure, humidity, soil moisture, battery level.
+- An option to read and change sensors wakeup interval in seconds.

 ## TODO

-- Add an option to change sensors wakeup interval.
 - Read sensors list from a file (JSON).
 - Add topic name per sensor into configuration file.
 - Read Kafka server paramters from a file (JSON)